zack-murray/labs-curriculum/Labs Curriculum/Sprint 3 - Giving and receiving feedback/Sprint Challenge 3.md

 ## Prompt 1 - Giving Feedback

+On the job, you will be responsible for giving feedback to your peers.
+In an interview, hiring managers might evaluate this through questions like:
+-
+### Questions you need to answer

 1. What's an example of an issue you've had in working with another team member?
 How have you addressed it?
 2. What are some benefits and challenges to working with the different personalities and work styles on your team?
 Please provide an example.

 ## Prompt 2 - Receiving Feedback

+### Questions you need to answer

 1. How do your teammates tend to describe you?
 2. What's the most difficult piece of feedback you've ever received?